GadgetAngel/Voron2.4_My_Build_Log/.github/contributing.md

-# Contributing to BTT_Octopus_Color_PIN_Diagram
+# Contributing to Voron2.4_My_Build_Log

-Thanks for your interest in contributing to BTT_Octopus_Color_PIN_Diagram!
+Thanks for your interest in contributing to Voron2.4_My_Build_Log!

-The following is a set of guidelines for contributing to BTT_Octopus_Color_PIN_Diagram, hosted by the [GadgetAngel](https://github.com/GadgetAngel) on GitHub.
+The following is a set of guidelines for contributing to Voron2.4_My_Build_Log, hosted by the [GadgetAngel](https://github.com/GadgetAngel) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a Pull Request.

 #### Table Of Contents